About Breast Surgery

 A consultation with Dr. Kenna is the first step to getting the breasts you want.
 During your consultation, Dr. Kenna will ask you many questions about your lifestyle, medical history, and goals for your surgery.
 She will examine your breasts to evaluate factors including your skin quality, level of sagging, and the size of your natural breasts.

 Dr. Kenna will explain the different breast implant options and help you choose the one that might be right for you.
-She or a member of her staff may also take photos to add to your file.
-Your consultation is an exciting, no-pressure opportunity to gain a deeper understanding of the procedure.
-Dr. Kenna is delighted to answer your questions and address your concerns.
+Your consultation is an no-pressure opportunity to gain a deeper understanding of the procedure.
+Dr. Kenna is happy to answer your questions and address your concerns.

 How do I know if I need implants or a breast lift?